-- speak English coherently to clients, families, and other staff members - clearly explain procedures for clients, families, or groups based on age, lifestyle, and cultural considerations - provide clear, understandable client documentation based upon proper use of the English language - convey information to other caregivers

-4. Exhibit physical ability sufficient to assist clients to meet health care needs in a variety of settings, including moving from room-to-room, to maneuver in small spaces, and to negotiate stairwells when necessary.
+- speak English coherently to clients, families, and other staff members - clearly explain procedures for clients, families, or groups based on age, lifestyle, and cultural considerations - provide clear, understandable client documentation based upon proper use of the English language - convey information to other caregivers - 4.
+Exhibit physical ability sufficient to assist clients to meet health care needs in a variety of settings, including moving from room-to-room, to maneuver in small spaces, and to negotiate stairwells when necessary.

-- physical mobility and strength sufficient to propel wheelchairs, etc. through doorways and close fitting areas alone or with assistance - stand, walk up to 75% of 6 to 12 hour shifts - stoop, bend, squat, reach overhead as required to reach equipment and provide care - lift a minimum of 20 pounds of weight - perform CPR satisfactorily and respond quickly in an emergency situation
+- physical mobility and strength sufficient to propel wheelchairs, etc. through doorways and close-fitting areas alone or with assistance - stand, walk up to 75% of 6 to 12-hour shifts - stoop, bend, squat, reach overhead as required to reach equipment and provide care - lift a minimum of 20 pounds of weight - perform CPR satisfactorily and respond quickly in an emergency situation - 5.
+Demonstrate gross and fine motor abilities sufficient to provide safe and effective care.
+Examples - demonstrate physical dexterity and coordination in delivery of care - perform procedures requiring the use of 2 hands

-- 5. Demonstrate gross and fine motor abilities sufficient to provide safe and effective care.
-Examples - demonstrate physical dexterity and coordination in delivery of care - perform procedures requiring the use of 2 hands - pick up, grasp, and effectively manipulate small objects - calibrate and use equipment - 6.
+- pick up, grasp, and effectively manipulate small objects - calibrate and use equipment - 6.
 Display auditory, visual, and tactile ability sufficient to safely assess and care for clients.

-Examples - hear monitors, alarms, emergency signals, and cries for help, telephone, intercom interactions, and public address systems (codes) - perceive and receive verbal communications from clients, families, and health team members - read written words and information on paper and computer screens, small print, gauges, measuring cups, and other equipment - discriminate colors; changes in color, size and continuity of body parts - discriminate alterations in normal body activities such as breathing patterns and level of consciousness - observe hazards in environment (water spills, safety rails, restraints) and harmful situations i understand tr the Core Performance Standards described for the Dental Hygiene Technology Program.
-Signature: Date: criteria. --- (Completion is optional): Information provided is not evaluated as part of the admissions I do not require special accommodations to meet the performance standards.
-I will need the following accommodations to meet the performance standards.
+- hear monitors, alarms, emergency signals, and cries for help, telephone, intercom interactions, and public address systems (Codes) - perceive and receive verbal communications from clients, families, and health team members - read written words and information on paper and computer screens, small print, gauges, measuring cups, and other equipment - discriminate colors; changes in color, size and continuity of body parts - discriminate alterations in normal body activities such as breathing patterns and level of consciousness - observe hazards in environment (water spills, safety rails, restraints) and harmful situations

-Please sign and return this form to the Dental Hygiene Technology Program. .
+Please sign and return this form to the Dental Hygiene Technology Program